mattmakai/underwear/README.rst

      pip install underwear

-2. Underwear currently only supports Django (Flask and Bottle will be added in the 0.5 release).
+2. Add 'underwear' to your INSTALLED_APPS in your Django project. *Underwear currently only supports Django (Flask and Bottle will be added in the 0.5 release).*

-   Add 'underwear' to your INSTALLED_APPS in your Django project.

 Features
 --------